enactjs/samples/pattern-routable-panels/README.md

 - `moonstone/Button`
 - `moonstone/Scroller`

-Using Routes and Routeable you will have a very simple declarative way to view and navigate through your panels.
-Just set up your routes and RoutablePanels will take care of the history logic.
+Using `Routes` and `Routable` you will have a very simple, declarative way to view and navigate through your panels.
+Just set up your routes and `RoutablePanels` will take care of the history logic.

-Here's a basic look at what your panels JSX will end up looking like.
+Here's what your panels' JSX will end up looking like:

 ```
 <RoutablePanels {...rest} arranger={SlideLeftArranger} onBack={onNavigate} path={path}>